 The staff of CMHA Brant Haldimand Norfolk Branch is comprised of a team of dedicated mental health professionals, with appropriate educational qualifications and experience working with the seriously mentally ill.

 The CMHA BHN Branch became fully amalgamated on April 1, 2016, bringing together the Brantford-Brant and Haldimand Norfolk CMHA Branches.
 CMHA Brant Haldimand Norfolk provides comprehensive mental health services to the regions of Brantford, Brant County, Haldimand and Norfolk.

-A society valuing human dignity, enhancing and embracing mental enhances mental and emotional well-being for all.
+A society valuing human dignity, enhancing and embracing mental and emotional well-being for all.